Skip to Main Content

 The CTDA includes collections from:

-Nearly 500,000 art images of art, architecture, science and technology, and other forms of visual and material culture.
+Nearly 2 million images of art, architecture, science and technology, and other forms of visual and material culture.
 Represents all time periods and cultures.
-Includes online and offline tools for faculty and students.
+If you were an ArtStor user, login with your ArtStor credentials to access your saved content and groups.
+New users can create a free account.

 Browse print and image materials digitized from Trinity's archives and special collections, as well as licensed collections for teaching and scholarship.
 View, Compare, and Zoom in JSTOR's IIIF viewer, and sort and organize into folders and groups.